ansys/pyfluent/doc/source/api/core/solver/reduction.rst

   >>> reduction.area(locations=["inlet1"], ctxt=solver)

-Current Capabilities
+Current capabilities
 --------------------
-At present, pyfluent allows the usage of the following reduction functions:
+At present, PyFluent allows the usage of the following reduction functions:

 Area
 ~~~~